xiaoaizhao/Neural-stem-cell-NSC-aging-lipidomics/Scripts/In_vivo_lipidomics/README.md

 * Remove duplicated lipids (i.e. lipid with the exact same headgroup and side chain) by only keeping one with the highest intensity across all samples
 * Calculate endogenous lipid concentration based on spike-in standard for each lipid class
 * Normalization with spike-in standard
-* Use median concentration normalization to normalize input material.
+* Use median concentration normalization to normalize input material
 * Perform imputation to replace missing value

-### Figure panels generated:

-PCA plot (Fig. S2b)

-Pie chart on lipid class composition (Fig. S2a)

-Double bond composition heatmap (Fig. S2c)